Three Doctors, Three Ways of Seeing: A Journey Through Care, Space, and Inner Alignment

 The fall on that Saturday felt surreal.

-Everything around me seemed to move with a quiet urgency, yet within me there was only a slight daze.
+Everything around me moved with a quiet urgency, yet within me there was only a slight daze.
 I knew something was not right, but that knowing did not immediately translate into panic.
 It was more like a soft dissonance—an awareness without clarity.

-Perhaps it comes from a place I have held for a long time: a deep respect for the medical profession.
+Perhaps this comes from a place I have long held: a deep respect for the medical profession.
 A doctor’s role, to relieve pain, feels too honourable to critique.
 Each doctor brings their own way of seeing, their own way of holding a situation.
 I have never felt the need to measure one against another.

-And yet, over the course of that day and the ones that followed, I found myself in three different consultation rooms, each offering not just a diagnosis, but a different experience of care.
+And yet, over the course of the day when I fell to my Friday 2nd consult, I found myself in three different consultation rooms—each offering not just a diagnosis, but a different experience of care.

-My first visit to Sai Ortho gave me a starting point.
-It grounded me in the physical reality of the fall.
+My first visit to Sai Ortho grounded me in the physical reality of the fall.
 Reports—MRI, scan, X-ray—began to define what had happened.
-The explanation I received was structured, based on what was visible, what could be clinically understood.
+The explanation was structured, rooted in what was visible and measurable.
 It told me where I stood.

 But even in that space, something else held me.

 In the consultation room of the doctor’s father, my eyes rested on an image of Sri Sathya Sai Baba.
-I did not analyse it at the time.
+I did not analyse it.
 I simply noticed that it steadied me.
-In retrospect, I realise that even then, something beyond the clinical had begun to support me.

-He did not soften the truth, but he did not weaponise it either.
+He did not soften the truth, but he did not weaponize it either.

-He named my condition clearly.
-He spoke of procedures with precision.
-But more importantly, he knew me.
-He knew that I prefer honesty, but not alarm.
+He named my condition clearly and spoke of procedures with precision.
+More importantly, he knew me—he knew that I prefer honesty, but not alarm.
+When he clearly said it was an emergency I woke up from my daze.
+Since up until now nothing seemed real for me.

-At one point, he let us wait in his office for about twenty-five minutes.
-Initially, it felt like a delay.
-But slowly, I began to understand—it was a pause I needed.
+He slowed my panic, let me wait in his office for about twenty-five minutes.
+What felt like a delay was a conscious pause to receive his advice and recommendation.

 Because alongside the injury, another number had entered my awareness: my HbA1c was 11.4.